 Forage mushrooms and go to a mushroom festival

 Several mountain regions and woodlands make our country an ideal place to forage ugly but delicious fungi.
-Typical areas that mushroom enthusiasts frequent are the Berguedà, the Solsonès and the Montseny natural park.
+Typical areas that mushroom enthusiasts frequent are the Berguedà, the Solsonès and the Montseny Natural Park.

 Eager to spend a day filling your basket with mushrooms?
 Be aware that mushroom identification is no easy task, even for experts.
 We recommend you look at this list of Catalan toxic mushrooms and download an identification app such as Roger’s Mushrooms.
 Always eat only those mushrooms you know you can identify without a shadow of a doubt!